sronnqvist/transformers-classifier/README.md

 # transformer-text-classifier

 Text classification using Transformers, TensorFlow, and Keras.
-Adapted for register classification, base on original version by [Sampo Pyysalo](https://github.com/spyysalo/transformer-text-classifier).
+Adapted for register classification, based on original version by [Sampo Pyysalo](https://github.com/spyysalo/transformer-text-classifier).

 ## Quickstart